All Episodes

 Does he even know what America First means in terms of its historical context of World War II?

-And doesn't matter, because I'll tell you what's going to happen.
+And it doesn't matter because I'll tell you what's going to happen.

-Because the intellectuals of the foreign policy corridors, the establishment, the clubs and the associations and the think tanks and the intellectual hangouts and the domains – If those people start harping on Trump, the Trump supporter, your average Trump supporters can say, see, see, this is exactly the kind of nose-in-the-air arrogance that we want to get rid of.
+If these, because these, the intellectuals of the foreign policy corridors, the establishment, the clubs and the associations and the think tanks and the intellectual hangouts in the domains, if those people start harping on Trump, the Trump supporter, your average Trump supporters could say, see, see, this is exactly the kind of nose-in-the-air arrogance that we want to get rid of.

 And it's just going to cement them even tighter to Trump.